yashsirvi/Text-and-Music-Generation-using-Markov-Chains/README.md

 ## Limitations

-The Markov chain model used in this project has limitations in generating coherent and grammatically correct natural language texts.
+- The Markov chain model used in this project has limitations in generating coherent and grammatically correct natural language texts.
 The generated text may contain grammatical errors and lack coherence.
 Similarly, the generated music may not capture the full complexity of the input data.
+- The scraping of chords for music progression is currently done synchronously, which is slow.
+This can be improved by making the code asynchronous.